 Exposure start can also be controlled via an externally generated hardware trigger (ExTrig) signal.
 The ExTrig signal facilitates periodic or non-periodic acquisition start.
-Exposure can be set for a preprogrammed period of time.
+Modes are available that allow the length of exposure time to be directly controlled by the ExTrig signal or to be set for a preprogrammed period of time.